Open All / Close All

 Note that there is no coverage for property while rented, leased or loaned to others.

 Replacement Cost: this is the cost to replace or repair the property/equipment with the same or other similar property of comparable material and quality used for the same purpose without deduction for depreciation.
-The equipment insured under the Front Row program will be valued at replacement cost in the event of an insured claim.
+Your owned equipment insured under the Front Row program will be valued at replacement cost in the event of an insured claim.
 You need to use a replacement cost value to insure your equipment.

 Please note, replacement cost is the cost to replace it new – not the purchase price.